 During the first 20 weeks of pregnancy, 20 to 30% of women have vaginal bleeding.
-In about half of these women, the pregnancy ends in a miscarriage Miscarriage A miscarriage is the loss of a fetus due to natural causes before 20 weeks of pregnancy.
-Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect)... read more .
+In about half of these women, the pregnancy ends in a miscarriage Miscarriage A miscarriage is the loss of a fetus before 20 weeks of pregnancy.
+Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such... read more .
 If miscarriage does not occur immediately, problems later in the pregnancy are possible.
-For example, the baby's birth weight may be low, or the baby may be born early ( preterm birth Preterm Labor Labor that occurs before 37 weeks of pregnancy is considered preterm.
+For example, the baby's birth weight may be low, or the baby may be born early (preterm birth Preterm Labor Labor that occurs before 37 weeks of pregnancy is considered preterm.
 Babies born prematurely can have serious health problems.
 The diagnosis of preterm labor is usually obvious.
-Measures such... read more ), be born dead ( stillbirth Stillbirth Stillbirth is death of a fetus after 20 weeks of pregnancy.
-Pregnancy complications are problems that occur only during pregnancy.
-They may affect the woman, the fetus, or both and may occur... read more ), or die during or shortly after birth.
+Measures such... read more ), be born dead (stillbirth Stillbirth Stillbirth is death of a fetus after 20 weeks of pregnancy.
+Stillbirth may result from a problem in the woman, placenta, or fetus.
+Doctors do blood tests to try to identify the cause of a stillbirth... read more ), or die during or shortly after birth.
 If bleeding is profuse, blood pressure may become dangerously low, resulting in shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
 Blood pressure is usually low... read more .
 However, many women with light bleeding in early pregnancy go on to have a healthy pregnancy and delivery.

 The amount of bleeding can range from spots of blood to a massive amount.
 Passing large amounts of blood is always a concern, but spotting or mild bleeding may also indicate a serious disorder.